 – JunKoo Kim,CEO and Founder, Webtoons (Src)

 When Junkoo launched Webtoons.com, he wasn’t a part of Naver corporation as it wasn’t planned that way.
 In fact, the whole purpose of Webtoons was to turn his interests into a career.
-However, he knew to expand the startup, he’d required a financial hub and a team to run the website.
+However, he knew to expand the startup; he’d required a financial hub and a team to run the website.

 Initially, the challenge in front of the publisher was to find the perfect format to display comics on the web pages.
 Traditional comics could be designed and read from one panel to another panel horizontally.
 But, to read digital content, readers cannot flip a page and have to scroll through one page.
 And this was something new to him.
 Besides, there were a limited number of artists who had the capability of drawing comics in a scrolling manner.

 So, how did he manage to find people and a way around this?
-The publisher took the help of a third-party and developed an effective Canvas.
+The publisher took the help of a third party and developed an effective Canvas.

-Canvas where artists drew webtoons for the website
+Canvas, where artists drew webtoons for the website

 Get the ball rolling

 People were looking for something to survive the economic crash.
 When JunKoo Kim found out that many people were getting laid off, he thought to give them an offer that would benefit all.
-The offer was – create a series of stories (comics) for the website, and if it gets liked by the readers, they will be rewarded.
+The offer was – to create a series of stories (comics) for the website, and if it gets liked by the readers, they would be rewarded.

 After introducing the offer, many participants created webtoons and shared their series on the portal.
 The strange fact was that the publisher chose people who weren’t even working in the background of the comics.
 One of the artists, Kyusam Kim, was a real estate agent when he was given a chance to showcase his work on the site.
 And today, if you look at the list of famous artists on Webtoons, Kyusam will be amongst the top.

-In a few months, the publisher created a network of artists and had a bunch of narrative images that were free to read for the visitors on the website.
+In a few months, the publisher created a network of artists and had a bunch of narrative images that were free to read for the visitors to the website.
 The approach to finding a team of illustrators and artists was going well.
 What was the next goal?
 Increase engagement on the website.